johnnyreilly/blog.johnnyreilly.com/blog-website/blog/2024-12-07-npx-and-azure-artifacts-the-secret-cli-delivery-mechanism/index.md

 ## The `registry` config setting of `npm` / `npx`

 The secret sauce of running a CLI tool from a private npm feed with `npx` is the [`registry` config setting of `npm` / `npx`](https://docs.npmjs.com/cli/v8/using-npm/config#registry).
 The `registry` option allows you to specify the URL of the npm feed that you want to use.
-In our case, the URL is `https://pkgs.dev.azure.com/johnnyreilly/_packaging/npmrc-script-organization/npm/registry/`.

-We grabbed the registry URL from the Azure DevOps UI by clicking on the "Connect to Feed" button in the Azure Artifacts section:
+For our case, we grabbed the registry URL from the Azure DevOps UI by clicking on the "Connect to Feed" button in the Azure Artifacts section:

 ![Screenshot of "connect to feed" in Azure DevOps](screenshot-connect-to-feed.webp)